HOW TO FILL IN AN ET1 FORM

 - Your experience of working at the organisation prior to making the protected disclosure.
 Consider questions such as: did you have a good relationship with your colleagues and manager prior to disclosing your concerns?
 Did you receive positive feedback in appraisals or a promotion, award or recognition for your work?
 Did you experience negative treatment or bad working conditions prior to the disclosure?

 This is where you explain to the tribunal what you want to happen if your claim is successful.
-Under PIDA, the employment tribunal has the power to provide unlimited compensation or to reinstate you in your old job or another job with the same employer.
+Under PIDA, the employment tribunal has the power to reinstate you in your old job or another job with the same employer, they can also award unlimited compensation.

 If you do not want to return to your employer or your employer is unwilling to accept your return to the workplace, as is often the case, then your only option will be to request compensation.
-For more information about compensation and your duty to mitigate your loss when out of work please see our Advice Page.
+For more information about compensation and your duty to mitigate your loss when out of work please see our webpage on compensation and remedies.

 The Employment Tribunal can provide a copy of your claim to the relevant regulator of your employer.
 If you have not already contacted a regulator about your concerns you may wish to allow the Employment Tribunal to do so.
 The employment tribunal only has the power to grant compensation and cannot investigate your claims, a regulator on the other hand does have this power.
 If you have not already informed a regulator of your concerns we recommend that you contact our Advice Line before ticking this box.